Rethinking the Flow-Based Gradual Domain Adaptation: A Semi-Dual Optimal Transport Perspective

-\begin{proposition} The semi-dual formulation in \Cref{eq:dualLearningObjective} admits non-unique optimal solutions. \end{proposition} To address this issue, we incorporate an entropy regularization term into the primal objective \Cref{eq:primalMinimumMovementScheme}, which leads to the following proposition: \begin{proposition} Let $\kappa(x_t,x):=p(x_t)\,p_T(x)$ denote the reference joint PDF.
+\end{proposition} To address this issue, we incorporate an entropy regularization term into the primal objective \Cref{eq:primalMinimumMovementScheme}, which leads to the following proposition: \begin{proposition} Let $\kappa(x_t,x):=p(x_t)\,p_T(x)$ denote the reference joint PDF.
 The entropy-regularized primal problem can be formulated as follows:

 and is equivalent to the semi-dual optimization problem